Thursday, January 12, 2012

 Photobucket

 The next step was to use a two part epoxy and fill in any nicks or seams.
-Unfortunately for me, the back splash and counter top are two separate pieces so I had to fill that all in.
+Unfortunately for me, the backsplash and counter top are two separate pieces so I had to fill that all in.
 What a pain in the dupa.

 (dupa = @ss in Polish)